Abjoid Latinate One

 -

-Abjoid conscript letters: five base consonants, consonant diacritic modifiers to construct a broad array of phonetic sounds.
+Letters: five base consonants, consonant diacritic modifiers to construct many phonetic sounds.

 Vowels are based on a vowel system attuned to my personal vowel model hypotheses.